fboulay/play-planning-center/README.md

 Requirements
 ------------

-This project need Java to be installed.
+This project needs Java.
-The Play! framework must be installed too.
-The minimum supported is 1.2.
+The [Play! framework](http://www.playframework.org/) must be installed too.
+The minimum supported version is 1.2.

 Launch the project
 ------------------